hs105/openai-universe-setup-run/README.md

 ```
 sudo usermod -aG docker $USER
 ```
-If you don't do this, you will permission errors with Universe.
+If you don't do this, you will later see permission errors with Universe.

 ## Install Universe
 OS: Ubuntu 16.04